orenbenkiki/dynamake/README.rst

   line option of a program should not impact its outputs, and therefore should not trigger a rebuild.

-* :py:func:`dynamake.patterns.emphasized` is used by ``shell`` and ``spawn``.
+* :py:func:`dynamake.emphasized` is used by ``shell`` and ``spawn``.
 Arguments so annotated are printed in **bold** in the log file.
 This makes it easier to see the important bits of long command lines.

 Control Flags
 .............

-The behavior of DynaMake can be tweaked by modifying the options specified in :py:func:`dynamake.make.Make`.
-This is typically done by specifying the appropriate command line option which is then handled by the provided ``make`` main function.
+The behavior of DynaMake can be tweaked by modifying the built-in global parameter values.
+This is typically done by specifying the appropriate command line option, which is then handled by the provided ``make`` main function.

 * ``--rebuild_changed_actions`` controls whether DynaMake uses the persistent state to track the list of outputs, inputs, invoked sub-steps, and actions